What is an advertorial?

 How to write advertorials

-Now that you understand what an advertorial is and saw some examples, let’s dive into some tips and advertorial guidelines. 🙂
+Now that you understand what an advertorial is and have seen some examples let’s dive into some tips and advertorial guidelines.

 Understand the publication you’re writing for